malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

   - Japan - APPI limits transfer of personal data to third-parties.
   - Russia - Data localisation law - require storage of citizen information within its borders.
   - EU/EEA - GDPR applies when processing data of EU citizens.
 Establishment of controller or processor in EU/EEA.
 Data subjects given explicit concent to process data.
 Applies when data of EU/EEA citizens are processed anywhere.
 Privacy by design/default for applications.
 Data breach must be reported with 72 hours.
+- NIS directive - applies **Digital Service Providers (DSP)** to protection of networks and information systems in EU/EEA.
+Security requirements for essential services.
+Appies to providers who offer services in EU/EEA who are based outside EEA is in scope.
+- Data custodian - Similar to data controller must ensure security and protection of personal data especially when transferring to a third-party.
+- Customer is expected to have a written contract with the provider with resonable security measures.
+- The FTC and State attorneys general in USA are able to conduct enforcement actions against companies whose privacy practices are inconsistent with claims made in public disclosures.
+- Data must be used only for the purposes for which it was collected.
+- Always look for adequate protection when data is being transferred across borders.
+- Periodic monitoring, testin and evaluation of cloud services are required as they evolve and need to ensure the control efficacy.
+- Note that third-party audits and attestations are used by customers to build their own compliance systems.
+Therefore it is important to understand the scope of these audits and attestation to ensure its applicability.
+- Due diligence may include
+  - Quality of service
+  - Stability of service
+  - Completeness of service
+  - Applicable service level (e.g. 99.5%)
+  - Security disclosures
+  - Price of service
+  - Proof of compliance with applicable legal requirements
+  - Availability of certain level of support
+  - Responsiveness of customer service
+  - Speed of network
+  - Location of data centres
+  - Also interview customers to obtain insight
+  - Review reports of litigation
+  - Online searches to evaluate vendor reputation

+### Electronic discovery
+- The process which an opposing party obtain private documents for use in litigation.
+Admissible in court.
+Admissible evidence means applicable and relevant.
+- Hosting data in a cloud platform does not oblivate the obligation to produce information.
+Therefore important to understand what data is not available to the client from the outset.
+- If the application platform or environment is at fault or relevant to the investigation, then the request has to be raised with the provider itself.
+- Some e-discovery tools used in traditional infrastructure may not be usable/applicable in the cloud.
+This means extra time and monitory impact expected to be considered and perhaps included in the contract.
+- Litigation hold - Using resonable steps to prevent the distruction of information in possesion that maybe used for a pending litigation.
+- Data may need to be retained for legal reasons which means storage and cost must be considered.
+(Large amount of data for an extended period).
+- Scope of preservation - Party may need to retain data that is resonable for the litigation but client may over-preserve if granular preservation is not supported.
+- Data collection
+  - Data collection can be hard as customer may not have the required access.
+  - Access and bandwidth costs